 - Safety relief vent piping analysis

 - Applications of variable frequency drives (VFDs) to industrial refrigeration

 - Effect of refrigerated warehouse dock conditions on total refrigeration system load

 - Two-phase flow analysis of vertical suction risers in liquid overfeed evaporators

 - Liquid-refrigerant droplet trajectories for design of both vertical- and horizontal accumulators

-Marc Claas is currently an Associate Researcher with the Industrial Refrigeration Consortium and has been involved in industrial refrigeration since 2009.
+Marc Claas is a Research Engineer with the Industrial Refrigeration Consortium and has been involved in industrial refrigeration since 2009.
 His interests include refrigeration system maintenance requirements, criteria for safe system operation, troubleshooting systems for safe and efficient operation, regulatory compliance in refrigeration systems, and emerging cooling technologies.